 This chapter describes the Cisco device-specific TAPI extensions.
-It describes how to invoke the Cisco device-specific TAPI extensions with the lineDevSpecific function.
+CiscoLineDevSpecific and the CCiscoPhoneDevSpecific class represent the parent class.
+This chapter describes how to invoke the Cisco device-specific TAPI extensions with the lineDevSpecific function.
 It also describes a set of classes that you can use when you call phoneDevSpecific.
+It contains the following sections: